Plethysm Products, Element and Plus Constructions: Basic element representations and relative bimodules

 \subsection{Basic element representations}

-In this section, we will show that if a bimodule $\rho$ has the unique factorization property, then there is a complementary notion of a basic element representation with their own notion of a plethysm product.
+In this section, we will show that if a bimodule $\rho$ has the unique factorization property, then there is a complementary notion of basic element representations with their own notion of a plethysm product.